vishalcloudyuga/dcos-docs/1.9/usage/service-discovery/mesos-dns/custom-domain-service-discovery.md

           </td>

           <td class="confluenceTd">
             A specific agent to pin Mesos-DNS to.
 Since Mesos-DNS will be acting as a delegate, its IP must remain static.
 For multiple Mesos-DNS instances (and redundancy), the LIKE constraint operator can be used to define hosts using regex.
 See <a href="https://mesosphere.github.io/marathon/docs/constraints.html" class="external-link" rel="nofollow">https://mesosphere.github.io/marathon/docs/constraints.html</a> for more information.
-As a best-practice, we also recommend using healthchecks to ensure that Mesos-DNS remains running.
+As a best-practice, we also recommend using health checks to ensure that Mesos-DNS remains running.
           </td>
         </tr>
       </tbody>